cloudmesh-community/book/chapters/iot/sensors.md

 Capacitive Touch Sensor Module
 ------------------------------

 In this example we are using a [momentary capacitive touch sensor](https://www.adafruit.com/product/1374).
 The sensor kits mentioned in this book will also contain this sensor.
-To set up the touch sensor connect the wires to the Raspberrry Pi as shown in +@fig:touch_setup.
+To set up the touch sensor connect the wires to the Raspberry Pi as shown in +@fig:touch_setup.

 ![Touch Sensor Setup](images/touch_setup.png){#fig:touch_setup}